6 mins. read

 It’s important to note that the NHS breast screening programme offers screening to transgender women, and also to transgender men who have not had top surgery.
 However, you’ll only be automatically invited for screening if you are registered as a female with your GP.

 If you’re worried about symptoms you are having that might be associated with breast cancer, or if you have a family history of the disease, it’s important to tell your GP.
-However, if you’d like to understand more about anything you have read in this article, Perci’s Cancer Nurse Specialists can answer your questions and direct you to other professionals who can help.
+However, if you’d like to understand more about anything you have read in this article, Perci’s cancer nurse specialists can answer your questions and direct you to other professionals who can help.

 While we have ensured that every article is medically reviewed and approved, information presented here is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you have any questions or concerns, please talk to one of our healthcare professionals or your primary healthcare team.